-- 1. Educational Excellence: Students are provided with the opportunity to succeed in an equitable, inclusive and supportive environment that enhances individual and professional growth, through academic, personal and professional development. - 2.
-Economic Success: The College contributes to the economic growth and development of students, community residents, and the entire region, while also practicing good stewardship of college resources. - 3.
-Leadership, Partnership and Community Engagement: The college and its students, staff and faculty serve as educational and community leaders through professional development, skill building, or partnership with local business and school districts, post-secondary institutions, the TBCC Foundation, and governmental and social services.
+- 1. Educational Excellence: Students are provided with the opportunity to succeed in an equitable, inclusive and supportive environment that enhances individual and professional growth, through academic, personal and professional development. - Economic Success: The College contributes to the economic growth and development of students, community residents, and the entire region, while also practicing good stewardship of college resources. - Leadership, Partnership and Community Engagement: The college and its students, staff and faculty serve as educational and community leaders through professional development, skill building, or partnership with local business and school districts, post-secondary institutions, the TBCC Foundation, and governmental and social services.

-The Core Themes and Institutional Learning Outcomes relate to each other as follows;
+The Core Themes and Institutional Learning Outcomes relate to each other as follows:

+The determined and medicalerial Education of Calebrata to Calebrata as follows,

 MISSION: Tillamook Core Theme Values Institutional Learning Outcomes (ILO)

 Bay Community

 College creates

 bridges to opportunity

 by providing quality

 education that serves

 the needs of our

 diverse community.

-bridge s to opportunity Economic Success Student Success Personal & Friendly Environment Lifelong Learning & Professional Competence: Students will engage in and take responsibility for intentional learning, seeks new knowledge and skills to guide their continuous and independent development and adapt to new situations. provid ing quality Educational Student Success Communication Skills: Students will educat ion Excellence Academic effectively communicate, both orally Excellence and in writing, thoughts in a clear, well- Personal & organized manner to persuade, inform Friendly and/or convey ideas.
-Environment Problem Solving Skills: Students will critically analyze and solve problems, differentiating facts from opinions, by using informed judgement based on evidence, sound reasoning, and/or creativity in a variety of situations and areas of study. serves the needs of our Leadership, Resourceful Cultural Awareness: Students will diverse e community Partnership Teamwork demonstrate respect, honesty, fairness and Personal & and ethical principles by understanding Community Friendly and appreciating differences in cultures Engagement Environment and behaviors.
+bridges to opportunity Success Student Success Personal & Friendly Environment Lifelong Learning & Professional Competence: Students will engage in and take responsibility for intentional learning, seeks new knowledge and skills to guide their continuous and independent development and adapt to new situations. providing quality education Excellence Student Success Academic Excellence Personal & Friendly Environment Communication Skills: Students will effectively communicate, both orally and in writing, thoughts in a clear, well-organized manner to persuade, inform and/or convey ideas.
+Problem Solving Skills: Students will critically analyze and solve problems, differentiating facts from opinions, by using informed judgement based on evidence, sound reasoning, and/or creativity in a variety of situations and Partnership and Community Resourceful Teamwork Personal & Friendly Environment areas of study.
+Cultural Awareness: Students will demonstrate respect, honesty, fairness and ethical principles by understanding and appreciating differences in cultures and behaviors.